UPDATED June 2019

 2701 Manor Rd, birdbirdbiscuit.com

 For those of you that work downtown, you finally have a ton of breakfast options at the newly opened food hall, Fareground.
-Henbit, Easy Tiger, Dai Due Taqueria, and Contigo are open for breakfast.
+Henbit, Dai Due Taqueria, and Contigo are open for breakfast.

-What to order: Coffee and pastries at Easy Tiger, and the matcha lavender latte, ham & cheese kolache, and breakfast bowl at Henbit.
+What to order: Matcha lavender latte, ham & cheese kolache, and breakfast bowl at Henbit.

 111 Congress Ave, faregroundaustin.com